Welcome

 Darla L. Henry is a Social Worker, Trainer, Teacher and Consultant with extensive knowledge and experience in the fields of child welfare, clinical practice, and education.
 With a mission to build a path toward healing and well-being for children, youth and families, Darla established and authored the 3-5-7 Model®, a practical approach to permanency.
 Her extensive knowledge comes from working with children and families in all aspects of public child welfare and private practice.

-THE 3-5-7 MODEL® Book
+The 3-5-7 Model® Book

 A PRACTICE APPROACH TO PERMANENCY